w3c/wai-tutorials/source/images/tips.html.erb.md

     The `alt` text should be the most concise description possible of the image’s purpose.
 If anything more than a short phrase or sentence is needed, it would be better to use one of the long description methods discussed in [complex images](complex.html).

+-   **When I plan new content for my website, should I use text instead of images more often?**

+    In many situations images and graphics can make content easier to understand, especially for persons that are unable to read or understand written language.
+Make sure that the image is properly described with an alternative text or long description to provide easy access to your content to as many people as possible.

 ## Other W3C Resources

 -   Background information on [providing text alternatives for non-text content](http://www.w3.org/WAI/intro/people-use-web/principles#alternatives) in How People with Disabilities Use the Web